The Society of Jesus (Jesuits)

 The Society of Jesus (widely known as the Jesuits) is a worldwide Roman Catholic religious order that is present in many countries in the world.

-There are nearly 20,000 Jesuit priests, brothers and scholastics (young men on their way to the priesthood) studying and implementing a vast range of ministries – pastoral, educational, social and others.
+There are more than 15,000 Jesuit priests, brothers and scholastics (young men on their way to the priesthood) studying and implementing a vast range of ministries — pastoral, educational, social and others.
 The Jesuits are organized into some 100 Provinces and Regions and much of their work is realized in close collaboration with lay people.

 As an international body, the Society unites their ministry in local communities in a global network.
 CJI is linked to this network and its mission is intimately connected with that of the Jesuits, who seek to proclaim a faith that does justice and respond to needs neglected by others.